 Do you need a passport to go to Mexico?

 Do you need a passport to fly to Mexico?
-Yes, you need a valid passport book to enter Mexico by air.
-When at the airport, travelers who present a U.S. passport card only may be denied entry.
-Additionally, you must complete an immigration form, Forma Migratoria Multiple Digital (FMMD), which can be obtained online through the Instituto Nacional de Migración (INM) website.
+Absolutely, yes.
+You need a valid passport book to enter Mexico by air.
+When at the airport, travelers who present only a U.S. passport card will be denied boarding (the passport card isn’t valid for international air travel, period).
+Additionally, you must complete an immigration form, Forma Migratoria Múltiple (FMM), which can be obtained online through the Instituto Nacional de Migración (INM) website.

-If traveling to Mexico by car, train or a non-cruise vessel or a boat, you must provide a valid passport book or card.
+If traveling to Mexico by car, train, or a non-cruise vessel or boat, you must provide a valid passport book or card.
+For land and sea entry, Mexico accepts either document, so the more compact passport card works perfectly for road trips.

-Additionally, you’ll need a temporary vehicle import permit to bring a car registered in the U.S. and drive it beyond the border area, approximately 12 miles into Mexico.
-Make sure you have a valid proof of U.S. car registration.
-If you enter by car or train and wish to extend your trip beyond the border area, you must obtain an entry permit at an INM office.
+Additionally, you’ll need a temporary vehicle import permit (issued by Banjercito) to bring a car registered in the U.S. and drive it beyond the border zone, which extends approximately 12 miles (about 20 kilometers) into Mexico.
+Make sure you have valid proof of U.S. car registration in the vehicle owner’s name.
+If you enter by car or train and wish to travel beyond the border area, ensure you have both your FMM and vehicle permit before proceeding inland.

 Can you go to Mexico with just your ID?

 You can’t gain entry to Mexico with just your ID.
-You must provide a valid passport book or card upon arrival.
+A government-issued photo ID like a driver’s license alone doesn’t meet Mexico’s entry documentation requirements.
+You must provide a valid passport book or card upon arrival, depending on your mode of travel.

 Can I cross into Mexico with my driver’s license?